with Jeremy Westcott –

 A heritage of slavery

 We all started out as slaves.
 Mankind was in slavery because of what our ancestors, Adam and Eve, did in the Garden.
-Therefore we are all born into slavery, and we are all spiritual orphans, separated from God.
-Adam and Eve became spiritual orphans because they were ejected and expelled from the Garden, sold into slavery because they chose to follow the pathway of the knowledge of good and evil, rather than the pathway of the tree of life that God had designed for them.
+Therefore we are all born into slavery, and we are all spiritual orphans, with a sense of separation from God.
+Adam and Eve became spiritual orphans because they chose to follow the DIY pathway of the knowledge of good and evil, rather than the pathway of the tree of life that God had designed for them.
 God wants us to turn away from following the pathway of the knowledge of good and evil, to come back and embrace the tree of life.
 Even good things, if we do not get them from God, can still lead us into slavery.

-So because of Adam and Eve’s sin, naturally speaking slavery is our heritage.
+So because of Adam and Eve’s sin (that is, loss of identity), naturally speaking slavery is our heritage.
 It affects how we feel and think about ourselves and about God.
-Keep going that way and we end up with a wounded soul as a result of trying to meet our own needs in the only way we know how – from the world – and our spirit is separated from God and dead to Him.
+Keep going that way and we end up with a wounded soul as a result of trying to meet our own needs in the only way we know how – from the world – and our spirit is disengaged from God and dead to Him.
 That is what is in our natural family line, and ‘sons of disobedience’ carry on the family tradition.

 And you were dead in your trespasses and sins, in which you formerly walked according to the course of this world, according to the prince of the power of the air, of the spirit that is now working in the sons of disobedience.
 Among them we too all formerly lived in the lusts of our flesh, indulging the desires of the flesh and of the mind, and were by nature children of wrath, even as the rest (Eph 2:1-3).